hannahhall/website-automator/README.md

     ./manage.py migrate
     ./manage.py loaddata programs cohorts themes
     ```
+ 3. .env file - instruction coming soon
- 3. When opening vscode for the first time, there are 2 extension recommendations.
+ 4. When opening vscode for the first time, there are 2 extension recommendations.
 Accept the extension installs when the pop up appears.
 These will make debugging and running tests easier.

 ## Commands